Emc002/Emc002/Readme.md

 <h1 align="center">HELLO FRIEND</h1>

-> "Why do they always say 'follow the money'? but what if it's not about the money at all?
-What if it's about something broader, something more profound?
-The reality we vaguely perceive is perhaps not the actual world, but merely our mind's best guess.
-That all we really have is a garbled reality, a fuzzy picture we will never truly make out?
-But does any of it real?
-Do I even exist?
-Perhaps that's why I'm not afraid to die.
-You can't be afraid to die if you don't exist.
-Sometimes, it feels like we are all just stumbling from the right questions to the wrong answers, or from the right answers to the wrong questions.
-I might not even know what's real anymore.
-I understand it's all an illusion, but it's an illusion I don't want to let go of."

 ##### Operating Systems
 [![Kali Linux](https://img.shields.io/badge/-Kali%20Linux-557C94?style=flat-square&logo=kali-linux&logoColor=white)](https://www.kali.org/)
 *_Using Kali Linux for coding, exploring different security tools, and diving into the fascinating world of cybersecurity.*